 A gap year usually means taking a year out in between your studies, often at age 18 and after Level 3 qualifications such as A Levels, etc. There are lots of things you could do on a gap year like travelling, working or volunteering.

 Some people apply and get a place at university and then ask for their place to be deferred so that they can have a gap year.
-Read more about requesting a deferred place when you apply here.
+You will need to Request a deferred place when you apply.

 A gap year can offer a great opportunity to develop personal and employability skills or to get experience working in a job area of interest or to meet people from different cultures.
 Also, some people use their gap year to confirm what sort of job or career they are interested in before they choose their next step.
 And, for some, having A-Level grades in the bag before applying for university can help decide what and where to apply to, especially if it is a very competitive course or you did better than anticipated.